claranet/terraform-datadog-integrations/README.md

 # Datadog Integrations
 [![Changelog](https://img.shields.io/badge/changelog-release-green.svg)](CHANGELOG.md) [![Notice](https://img.shields.io/badge/notice-copyright-yellow.svg)](NOTICE) [![Apache V2 License](http://img.shields.io/badge/license-Apache%20V2-blue.svg)](LICENSE) [![ ](https://git.fr.clara.net/claranet/pt-monitoring/projects/datadog/terraform/integrations/badges/master/pipeline.svg)](https://git.fr.clara.net/claranet/pt-monitoring/projects/datadog/terraform/integrations/commits/master)

-This repository aims to help to configure [Datadog](https://www.datadoghq.com/) integrations using [Terraform](https://www.terraform.io/) modules.
+This repository aims to help to configure [Datadog](https://www.datadoghq.com/) integrations using [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/) modules.

 ## Important notes

-* This repository provide multiple Terraform modules which could be imported, you must choose the one(s) you need.
+* This repository provide multiple Terraform/OpenTofu modules which could be imported, you must choose the one(s) you need.
 * Each module should be usable by default but you should be able to configure some specicities if you need.
 * You will find a complete `README.md` on each module, explaining how to use it.